Course Descriptions

 Ed.
 609 - PHYSICS I

-In our AP summer institute, we will discuss in detail the content and structure of the AP Physics 1 exam.
-More importantly, we will talk about how to teach students the physics skills that will be tested on the new exams and which are useful at all levels of physics.
-Participants who have already taught these courses for a year will have a chance to share ideas and activities that worked – or didn’t work – for them; those who are brand new to AP Physics 1 will leave with more materials than they could ever imagine.
+In our AP summer institute, we will discuss the content and structure of the AP Physics 1 exam in detail.
+More importantly, we will talk about how to teach students the physics skills that will be tested on the new exams and which are helpful at all levels of physics.
+Participants who have already trained in these courses for a year will have a chance to share ideas and activities that worked – or didn’t work – for them; those who are brand new to AP Physics 1 will leave with more materials than they could ever imagine.

 The overarching goal of the week will be to communicate and share physics teaching ideas that, while focused on AP Physics 1, can be applied to any level of physics, including conceptual, Regents, AP Physics 1, and AP Physics C. In particular, we will discuss the following:

 - In- and out-of-class assignments and activities that bring students beyond focusing on an abstract answer.
-We’ll talk about specific ideas that will help get students to write, communicate, and experiment.
+We’ll discuss specific ideas to help students write, communicate, and experiment.

 Ed.
 643 - PHYSICS II

-In our AP summer institute, we will discuss in detail the content and structure of the AP Physics 2 exam.
-More importantly, we will talk about how to teach students the physics skills that will be tested on the exams and which are useful at all levels of physics.
+In our AP summer institute, we will discuss the content and structure of the AP Physics 2 exam in detail.
+More importantly, we will talk about how to teach students the physics skills that will be tested on the exams and which are helpful at all levels of physics.
 Participants who have already taught the course will have opportunities to share ideas and activities that worked – or didn’t work – for them; those who are brand new to AP Physics 2 will leave with more materials than they could ever imagine.

 The overarching goal of the week will be to communicate and share physics teaching ideas that, while focused on AP Physics 2, can be applied to any level of physics, including conceptual, Regents, AP Physics 1, and AP Physics C. In particular, we will discuss the following:

 - In- and out-of-class assignments and activities that bring students beyond focusing on an abstract answer.
-We’ll talk about specific ideas that will help get students to write, communicate, and experiment.
+We’ll talk about specific ideas to help students write, communicate, and experiment.

 Ed.
 620 - PSYCHOLOGY